← All docs

 E2EE

-static passphrase.
+from a static passphrase.
 There is no ratcheting or key rotation.

 • Key distribution is manual: Users must share the channel passphrase

 out-of-band.
-There is no key exchange protocol.
+There is no key exchange protocol for channels.

 • ENC2 group size: DID-based group encryption requires all members'